 Walt Disney World serves a lot of food, an awful lot of food.
 There are over 6,000 food items available at more than 475 different locations.
 Since the resort reopened, there have been several significant changes to dining.

 Additional changes include mobile check-in, promoting mobile ordering, digital menus, and encouraging contactless payments.
 We have also noticed reduced menu choices in many restaurants, and allergy menus have been significantly reduced.
 Snack options have also significantly been reduced across Walt Disney World.

-We have created a Guide to Dining at Walt Disney World, with all the latest information.
+We have created a Guide to Dining at Walt Disney World with all the latest information.

 We also have two additional guides which contain helpful information: